johnnyka/ChatApp/README.md

 ## Description
 This task was given by [&lt;/salt>](https://salt.study/) as a coding test.
 The instrucitons were to build a chat application where multiple users can login and send/receive messages simultaneously.
 Simple error handling and user feedback messages have been included, and all the activities and messages are logged in ```server/mock_db/log.txt```.
+Users will also be disconnected and redirected to the landing page upon a certain inactivity time, which is set to 15 minutes.

 ## Technologies used
 * <a href="https://socket.io/" title="SocketIO"><img src="https://github.com/tomchen/stack-icons/blob/master/logos/socket.io.svg" alt="SocketIO" width="30px" height="30px"></img> Socket.io</a>